Introduction

 The Locust Plague as Prophetic Sign (Joel 1:1–2:11)

 The prophet's response to the crisis is a call to communal repentance: "Rend your hearts and not your garments.
 Return to the LORD your God, for he is gracious and merciful, slow to anger, and abounding in steadfast love" (2:13).
-This appeal to God's character—echoing the foundational self-revelation of Exodus 34:6—grounds the call to repentance in the assurance of divine mercy.
+The Hebrew verb shub ("return") is the standard prophetic term for repentance, carrying connotations of turning back to a relationship that has been abandoned or damaged.
+This appeal echoes the foundational self-revelation of Exodus 34:6–7, grounding the call to repentance in God's covenant character.
+John Barton observes that Joel's emphasis on God's gracious character transforms the call to repentance from threat into invitation.
+The prophet is not saying, "Repent or else!" but rather, "Repent because God is merciful and eager to forgive."
+The phrase chanun verachum ("gracious and merciful") appears throughout the Old Testament as a liturgical formula, reminding Israel that YHWH's fundamental disposition toward his people is one of compassion, not wrath.

 The Spirit Outpouring (Joel 2:28–32)